Understanding Docker Containers Before You Install

 docker system prune

-The docker exec command is particularly useful for debugging.
-If a container is not behaving as expected, you can open a shell inside it and inspect the filesystem, running processes, and configuration.
+The docker exec command is particularly valuable for troubleshooting.
+When a container misbehaves, you can open an interactive shell inside it to inspect the filesystem, examine running processes, and check configuration files.

 Use official images from trusted sources whenever possible.
-Official images are maintained by the software vendors or Docker's own team and receive regular security updates.
-Third-party images may not be updated as frequently.
+Official images receive regular updates and security patches from the software maintainers or Docker's team.
+Third-party images may not be maintained with the same diligence.

-Avoid running containers as root when possible.
+Running containers as a non-root user is good practice.
 Many official images include a non-root user specifically for this purpose.
-If your image does not include one, consider creating a Dockerfile that adds a user.
+If your image does not include one, add a user in your Dockerfile.

 RUN addgroup -S appgroup && adduser -S appuser -G appgroup